vanhoangkha/Networking-fundamentals/Day52_Dynamic_Arp_Inspection.md

 - A GRATUITOUS ARP MESSAGE is an ARP REPLY that is sent without receiving an ARP REQUEST
 - It is SENT to the Broadcast Địa chỉ MAC
 - It allows other DEVICES to learn the Địa chỉ MAC of the sending DEVICE without having to send ARP REQUESTS.
-- Some DEVICES automatically send GARP MESSAGES when an Giao diện is enabled, Địa chỉ IP is changed, Địa chỉ MAC is changed, etc.
+- Some DEVICES automatically send GARP MESSAGES when an Interface is enabled, Địa chỉ IP is changed, Địa chỉ MAC is changed, etc.

 DYNAMIC Kiểm tra ARP

-- DAI is a Bảo mật FEATURE of SWITCHES that is used to filter ARP MESSAGES received on  *UNTRUSTED PORTS*
+- DAI is a Security FEATURE of SWITCHES that is used to filter ARP MESSAGES received on  *UNTRUSTED PORTS*
 - DAI only filters ARP MESSAGES.
 Non-ARP MESSAGES are NOT affected
-- All PORTS are *UNTRUSTED*, by Mặc định
+- All PORTS are *UNTRUSTED*, by Default
-    - Typically, all PORTS connected to other Mạng DEVICES (SWITCHES, ROUTERS) should be configured as TRUSTED, while INTERFACES connected to END HOSTS should remain UNTRUSTED
+    - Typically, all PORTS connected to other Network DEVICES (SWITCHES, ROUTERS) should be configured as TRUSTED, while INTERFACES connected to END HOSTS should remain UNTRUSTED

 ![image](https://github.com/psaumur/CCNA/assets/106411237/02da32ef-654c-4755-abcd-ea8230df4029)